docarray/docarray/docs/fundamentals/documentarray/index.md

 (documentarray)=
 # DocumentArray

-This is a Document, we already know it can be a mix in data types and nested in structure:
+This is a Document.
+We already know it can be a mix of data types and nested in structure:

 ```{figure} images/docarray-single.svg
 :width: 30%